Quick Summary

 Pulses are also low in calories yet filling, so many dieticians suggest them as an excellent option for weight control.
 Their low glycemic index also makes them ideal for blood sugar management.
 Pulses are eco-friendly, too.
 They fix nitrogen in the soil and reduce the need for synthetic fertilisers.
 Thus, various farmers grow them for sustainable farming practices and to conserve resources.

-Pulses are a diverse group of legumes that come in various shapes, sizes, and colours, ranging from small and round to large and flat.
-They are known for their nutritional value, offering a rich source of protein, fibre, and essential vitamins.
-Pulses are commonly used in a variety of dishes, including soups, stews, salads, and side dishes, making them a versatile ingredient in cooking.
+Pulses are a diverse group of legumes in various shapes, sizes, and colors, ranging from small and round to large and flat.
+They are known for their nutritional value, offering a rich source of protein, fiber, and essential vitamins.
+Pulses are commonly used in various dishes, including soups, stews, salads, and side dishes, making them a versatile ingredient in cooking.

 Some pulses are quick to cook, while others need to be soaked before preparation.
 This variety allows for flexibility in meal planning, and their inclusion in the diet helps promote a balanced and healthy lifestyle.
 Pulses are essential for vegetarians and those looking to reduce meat consumption, as they provide a plant-based alternative for protein.